TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

->  Implement under your script EmbeddedLinux/main.py 2 commands, to report data from functionDataSensor and to execute the action under functionDataActuator
+>  Implement under your script EmbeddedLinux/main.py 2 commands, to report data from functionDataSensor and to execute the action under functionDataActuator from the Wit.Ai from Wit.Ai bot